debuglevel/ansible-playbook-template/documentation/Usage/Deployment.md

 * Use `--ask-vault-pass` to let Ansible ask for the sudo password.

 > [!CAUTION]
-> If you do not supply it, the `become` stuff will fail, as these passwords are encrypted using Ansible Vault.
+> If you do not supply `--ask-vault-pass`, the `become` stuff will fail, as the sudo passwords are encrypted using Ansible Vault.

 ### Ansible CAVEATs